 Biochemistry of Oxidative Stress

 The Biochemistry of Oxidative Stress group analyzes the alteration of mitochondrial functions in Friedreich Ataxia (FA), a rare, cardio-neurodegenerative disease caused by deficient levels of frataxin, a mitochondrial protein.
 This deficit is due to mutations (mostly GAA triplet insertions) in the FXN gene.
-The most important features are, among others, ataxia, dysarthria, cardiac hypertrophy; some patients also develop diabetes.
+The most important features are, among others, ataxia, dysarthria and cardiac hypertrophy; some patients also develop diabetes.

 Featured publications